Advantages and Disadvantages of traditional Platform-as-a-Service Offers

 Platform-as-a-Service – newly defined by oneclick: PaaS for SaaS

 PaaS for Software-as-a-Service: The provider oneclick has established another solution in the market.
 With the solution offered by oneclick, users and businesses receive a PaaS by which Software-as-a-Service is made available.
 With the Multi-Stream-View, the provider creates a work-efficient view of several streams in one website, which facilitates barrier-free virtual working on all end devices and operating systems.
-On-prem and cloud-based applications as SaaS can be provided through oneclick.
+On-premise and cloud-based applications as SaaS can be provided through oneclick.
 The deployment is 100% web-based.

 IaaS, PaaS and SaaS – what are the Differences?

 In connection with Platform-as-a-Service, the terms IaaS and SaaS are also mentioned.
 The abbreviation IaaS stands for Infrastructure-as-a-Service.
 An IaaS service provider makes IT resources available for their customers, such as computing power, memory and network capacities, which are located in the buildings of the service provider.
 The components of the infrastructure can, or generally have to be, put together by the users themselves.
 Platform-as-a-Service builds on IaaS.
 SaaS even goes one step further.
-SaaS stands for Software-as-a-Platform.
+SaaS stands for Software-as-a-Service.
 To a certain extent, SaaS is the third pillar of cloud services.
 Here applications and apps are hosted and provided for the users.

 Provider oneclick offers users a scalable workspace for maximum application delivery based on a streaming platform for cloud-based applications.
 Through the platform, Software-as-a-Service can be used to enable location-independent availability of the virtual workspace with considerably reduced time and administration costs.